-The Dose Index Registry (DIR) Exam Name Mapping Tool allows you to map the study descriptions from your facility’s CT scanners to a standard terminology using the RadLex Playbook.
-This standardization categorizes exams consistently across facilities so that appropriate comparisons can be created in DIR feedback reports.
-Consequently, DIR feedback reports only include exams that you have mapped to a RadLex Playbook term.
+The Dose Index Registry (DIR) Exam Name Mapping Tool allows you to map or "tag" the study descriptions from your facility’s exams using a standard terminology.
+This standardization categorizes exams consistently across facilities so that appropriate comparisons can be provided in feedback reports.
+Consequently, DIR aggregated feedback reports, such as the DIR Executive Summary and QCDR Preview report, only include exams that you have tagged using the Exam Name Mapping tool.

-A facility can supply the DIR with the RadLex Playbook ID (RPID) number, if available, for each exam in the structured report data sent via TRIADTM.
+For CT exams, a facility can supply the RadLex Playbook ID (RPID) number, if available, for each exam in the structured report data sent to the DIR via TRIADTM.
 If RPIDs are not available in your structured report data, you can use two other methods to map exam study description names to RPID values:

 You can perform this task yourself using our on-line Exam Name Mapping Tool.
 You can use the tool to select RPIDs for each of your exams, or build your own custom RPID if you believe one is needed.
 You only need to map an exam to an RPID once.

 You can contract with RadMapps, a certified vendor approved to perform the mappings on your behalf.

 DIR Fluoro participants must use the Exam Name mapping tool to map each study description to an ACR Common Procedure.

 Exam Name Mappings may be defined at either the corporate account level or facility level.
 Corporate Account Administrators (CAAs) and Service Users may define mappings for any facility within their corporate account.
 CAAs may also define mappings for the corporate account ID, e.g. by selecting facility 200007 - (Master) from the list below, the CAA can define mappings at the corporate level that will be applied to all facilities within that account.

 All other users may define mappings for the individual facilities to which they have access.